 As explained, client APs and server APs are identified by their SAPs.
 Therefore, an AA between a client and a server side AP can be identified by a pair of client and server SAPs.

-The DLMS/COSEM AL may be capable to support one or more AAs simultaneously.
+The DLMS®/COSEM AL may be capable to support one or more AAs simultaneously.
 Likewise, lower layers may be capable of supporting more than one connection with their peer layers.
 This allows data exchange between clients and servers simultaneously via different ports and communication media.

-Interoperability and interconnectivity in DLMS/COSEM
+Interoperability and interconnectivity in DLMS®/COSEM

-In the DLMS/COSEM environment, interoperability and interconnectivity is defined between client and server AEs.
+In the DLMS®/COSEM environment, interoperability and interconnectivity is defined between client and server AEs.
 A client and a server AE must be interoperable and interconnectable to ensure data exchange between the two systems.

 Using the COSEM object model to model metering of all kinds of energy, over all communication media ensures semantic interoperability, i.e. an unambiguous, shared meaning between clients and servers using different communication media.
 The semantic elements are the COSEM objects, their logical name i.e. the OBIS code, the definition of their attributes and methods and the data types that can be used.

-Using the DLMS/COSEM AL over all communication media ensures syntactic interoperability, which is a pre-requisite of semantic interoperability.
+Using the DLMS®/COSEM AL over all communication media ensures syntactic interoperability, which is a pre-requisite of semantic interoperability.
 Syntactic interoperability comprises the ability to establish AAs between clients and server using various application contexts, authentication mechanisms, xDLMS contexts and security contexts as well as the standard structure and encoding of all messages exchanged.

 Interconnectivity is a protocol level notion: in order to be able to exchange messages, the client and the server AEs should be interconnectable and interconnected.